Jack Hibberd

-John Charles Hibberd (born 12 April 1940 in Warracknabeal, Victoria) is an Australian playwright and physician.
+John Charles Hibberd (12 April 1940 – 30 August 2024) was an Australian playwright best known for his plays Dimboola (1969) and A Stretch of the Imagination (1972).
+He was also a physician.

 Biography

-Hibberd studied medicine at the University of Melbourne and resided in Newman College.
-He worked as a registrar in the Department of Social Medicine at St Vincent's Hospital, Melbourne, from 1966 to 1967.
-He worked as a general practitioner until 1984, after which he practiced as a clinical immunologist.
-He is married to actress Evelyn Krape, with whom he has two children.
-He also has two children from his first marriage.
+John Charles Hibberd was born in Warracknabeal, Victoria in 1940.
+He pursued his medical studies at the University of Melbourne and was associated with Newman College during his time there.
+He held the position of registrar at St Vincent's Hospital, Melbourne, in the Department of Social Medicine from 1966 to 1967.
+Following this, he practiced as a general practitioner until 1984, after which he specialized in clinical immunology.

+He was married to actress Evelyn Krape, with whom he had two children, as well as having two children from a previous marriage.

-Hibberd co-founded the Australian Performing Group (APG) in 1970.
-He was a member for ten years, and chairman for two.
-In 1983 he founded the Melbourne Writers Theatre, which is still active today.
-He served on the Theatre Board of The Australia Council twice, and recently on its Literature Board.
+In 1970, Hibberd played a pivotal role in establishing the Australian Performing Group (APG), where he remained an active member for a decade, including a two-year tenure as chairman.
+In 1983, he took the initiative to establish the Melbourne Writers Theatre, an organization that continues to operate today.
+His engagement with the arts industry extended to serving on the Theatre Board of the Australia Council on two occasions and more recently on its Literature Board.

-Career
+Hibberd died on 30 August 2024, at the age of 84.

+Literary career

-Hibberd has written close to 40 plays, some of them not full length.
+Hibberd wrote close to 40 plays, some of them not full length.
 His first play, White With Wire Wheels, was staged in 1967 at the University of Melbourne, and is a proto-feminist revenge play, which satirizes male herd behaviour and the men's obsession with cars and alcohol-virility over women.

-Hibberd's micro-play, Three Old Friends, opened the legendary La Mama theatre in Melbourne (29 July 1967).
+Hibberd's micro-play, Three Old Friends, opened the La Mama Theatre in Melbourne (29 July 1967).
 This work was one of a number of very short works in which Hibberd reconnoitred the styles of Beckett, Pinter and Brecht.
 These, plus a couple of longer plays (Who and One of Nature's Gentlemen) made up a season called Brain-Rot (1968).

 There followed Hibberd's most popular play: Dimboola, a wedding breakfast farce with audience participation.
 It premiered in 1969 at La Mama Theatre under the direction of Graeme Blundell.
 The play grew out of a reading in London of Anton Chekhov's 1889 play The Wedding and Bertolt Brecht's farce A Respectable Wedding.
 A 1979 Australian independent film based on the play was directed by John Duigan.